MobilePayDev/MobilePay-Invoice/docs/index.md

 ### Step 4 - Avoid Integration pitfalls
  - [ ]  10.
 The MobilePay branding must be according to the [MobilePay design guidelines](https://developer.mobilepay.dk/design)
  - [ ]  11.
 Implement all [callbacks](https://mobilepaydev.github.io/MobilePay-Invoice/callbacks) and handle all callbacks, both for successful and unsuccessful invoices.
  - [ ]  12.
+You should implement [GET calls](https://github.com/MobilePayDev/MobilePay-Invoice/blob/master/docs/api_reference.md#-get-invoice-status) so you always know the status of the payment, in case you have issues with retrieving callbacks.
+ - [ ]  13.
 Use the [Transaction Reporting API](https://mobilepaydev.github.io/MobilePay-TransactionReporting-API/) which contains GET calls containing specific transaction and transfer information, specifically the parameter `PaymentReference` as it directly is mapped to `merchant_reference`

 ----------